Daniela-Alves2004/projeto-web-front-end/README.md

-# Projeto Meninas Digitais
+# Project Meninas Digitais

-Este repositório contém o código-fonte da Plataforma Interativa do Projeto Meninas Digitais.
-O objetivo desta plataforma é auxiliar na localização de conteúdos relevantes para aplicação na mentoria no Projeto Meninas Digitais.
-Este serviço web oferece de forma objetiva recursos como tutoriais, links de conteúdos educacionais, exemplos de projetos e dicas para o desenvolvimento de projetos para a competição Technovation Girls.
+This repository contains the source code for the Interactive Platform of the Digital Girls Project.
+The objective of this platform is to assist in locating relevant content for use in mentoring within the Digital Girls Project.
+This web service offers resources such as tutorials, links to educational content, project examples, and tips for developing projects for the Technovation Girls competition in an objective manner.

+This is the link for your access to the website: https://daniela-alves2004.github.io/projeto-web-front-end/

-## Funcionalidades
+## Functionalities

-Login e Cadastro:
+Login and Registration:
-- Página de Login: Permite que usuários registrados façam login.
-- Página de Cadastro: Permite que novos usuários se cadastrem na plataforma.
-- Autenticação: Utiliza o Local Storage para armazenar tokens de autenticação.

-Página Principal:

-- Descrição do Projeto: Apresenta uma visão geral do Projeto Meninas Digitais.
-- Conteúdos em Destaque: Lista de recursos e conteúdos mais relevantes.

-Página de Conteúdos:

-- Conteúdos: Navegação por diferentes categorias de recursos, como tutoriais, links educacionais, exemplos de projetos, etc.

-Página de Detalhes do Conteúdo:

-- Apresenta uma descrição detalhada do conteúdo selecionado.

-### Tecnologias Utilizadas
+Login Page: Allows registered users to log in.
+Registration Page: Allows new users to register on the platform.
+Authentication: Uses Local Storage to store authentication tokens.

+Main Page:

+Project Description: Provides an overview of the Digital Girls Project.
+Featured Content: List of the most relevant resources and content.

+Content Page:

+Content: Navigation through different categories of resources, such as tutorials, educational links, project examples, etc.

+Content Details Page:

+Presents a detailed description of the selected content.
+## Features

+- ????

+## Tech Stack

-- Frontend:  HTML5, CSS3 e Javascript
+**Frontend:** HTML5, CSS3 e JavaScript

-- Autenticação: JWT (JSON Web Tokens), armazenados no Local Storage
+**Autenticação:** JWT (JSON Web Tokens), armazenados no Local Storage

-### Desenvolvedoras:
+## Authors

--  Brena Freitas dos Santos
+- Brena Freitas dos Santos [Github](https://github.com/Daniela-Alves2004) [Linkedin](https://www.linkedin.com/in/brena-dos-santos-freitas-23540130b/)

--  Daniela Dos Santos Alves
+- Daniela Dos Santos Alves [Github](https://github.com/Daniela-Alves2004) [Linkedin](https://www.linkedin.com/in/daniela-dos-santos-alves/)

--  Maria Fernanda de Abreu Aguiar
+- Maria Fernanda de Abreu Aguiar [Github](https://github.com/MariaFernandaAguiar) [Linkedin](https://www.linkedin.com/in/maria-fernanda-aguiar-9120b020b/)